lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 | 2.
 Get one of the :ref:`Delegate-Homepage-RSP-Accounts` for DP0 delegates.
 | 3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 | 4.
 Watch the recorded :ref:`Delegate-Homepage-Kickoff` (13 minutes).
 | 5.
-Follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
-| 6.
-Work at your own pace through the :doc:`/tutorials-examples/index`.
-| 7.
 Review your options for :ref:`Delegate-Homepage-Getting-Support`.
+| 6. *Optional:* follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
+| 7. *Optional:* work at your own pace through the :doc:`/tutorials-examples/index`.
 | 8. *Optional:* attend :ref:`Delegate-Homepage-DP0-Virtual-Seminars` or watch recordings where available.
 | 9. *Optional:* consider the :ref:`Delegate-Homepage-Delegate-Activities`.
 | 10. *Optional:* be aware that the `Rubin Users Committee <https://lsst.org/scientists/users-committee>`_ are your advocates.